B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/IdentifySpuriousGenes.rst

     a, b, 1a, 378/1024, 1c, 1024/1024, 223, 133, 16|64, 16|64
     a, c, 1c, 128/128, 1c, 128/128, 223, 99, 16|8, 16|8
     ...

+This file contains a simple overview of the clusters and the pairs within them alongside some important values for later consultation, such as the frequency of each locus.

 Columns description:

 ::